mc-solo/alx-pre_course/README.md

 My first readme
-No one ever reads a readme, not at least me.
+No one ever reads a readme.